 Maybe you’re the type of smart shopper who wants to examine all of your options before making a decision.
-For nighttime aligners, that task isn’t hard because there are only two other options: SmileDirectClub and AlignerCo.
+For nighttime aligners, you’ve got three other options: SmileDirectClub, NewSmile, and AlignerCo.

-SmileDirectClub’s Nighttime Aligners and AlignerCo’s NightOnly aligners are actually the exact same ones you would receive for their daytime treatment – just on a different wear schedule.
-So, these nighttime aligners aren’t quite the same as byte’s.
-Take a look at how they compare.
+SmileDirectClub’s Nighttime Aligners, NewSmile’s Night Aligners, and AlignerCo’s NightOnly aligners are the exact same ones you would receive for their daytime treatments — just on a different wear schedule.
+So, these nighttime aligners aren’t quite the same as Byte’s.
+See at how they compare.

 Which Is The Best Option?

-AlignerCo and SmileDirectClub might be cheaper, but we think that byte is the overall better option. byte At-Night’s faster treatment time, special nighttime design, HyperByte device, and byte-For-Life guarantee more than justify the extra cost.
+AlignerCo, NewSmile, and SmileDirectClub might be cheaper, but we think that Byte is the overall better option.
+Byte At-Night’s special nighttime design, HyperByte device, and Byte-for-Life Guarantee more than justify the extra cost.

-Despite the convenience of nighttime treatment, we generally recommend byte’s standard daytime aligners for their versatility, speed, and lower price.
-But if you’re set on nighttime treatment, byte has taken the extra measures to ensure safe, effective teeth adjustments while you sleep.
-So, it’s a great option if you can swing the extra cost.
+Despite the convenience of nighttime treatment, we generally recommend Byte’s standard All-Day treatment for its versatility, speed, and lower price.
+But if you definitely want nighttime treatment, Byte might be a solid option if you can swing the higher price.

-We recommend byte At-Night for anyone who’s set on nighttime-only treatment.
-Although it comes at a higher price point, byte At-Night offers much more bang for your buck than SmileDirectClub’s nighttime aligners.
+We recommend Byte At-Night for anyone who’s set on nighttime-only treatment.
+Although it comes at a higher price point, we think Byte At-Night offers much more bang for your buck than any other nighttime aligner treatment.

 Frequently Asked Questions

-How is byte At-Night different from their standard aligners?
+How is Byte’s At-Night treatment different from their standard aligners?

-byte uses a “medical-grade, grind resistant polymer material designed specifically for night-wear” in their nighttime aligners.
-And they cut these aligners slightly thicker than normal.
-Combined with daily HyperByte use, these special aligners will help accelerate your treatment.
+Byte’s website says they use a “medical-grade, grind-resistant polymer material designed specifically for night-wear” in their At-Night aligners, and they cut these aligners slightly thicker than normal.

 How long does nighttime treatment take?